Vishnuvardhana (film): Plot

-Vishnu reveals about his real identity to Bharathi and Colonel, who forgives him when Vishnu saved Bharathi's sister from a miscarriage.
+Vishnu reveals his real identity to Bharathi and Colonel, who forgives him when he saved Bharathi's sister from a miscarriage.
 Vishnu pretends to know the culprit's face and stays in Adishesha's house.
 Vishnu confronts Meera to reveal the truth.
 Meera reveals that she loved Adishesha and left her family to be with him, but he cheated and drugged her with soporific as the ACP made a deal with Adishesha about his exoneration from the cases, in exchange for having sex with Meera.
-The ACP have sex with Meera, which is secretly recorded by Adishesha.
+The ACP has sex with Meera, which is secretly recorded by Adishesha (as shown after the beginning of the film).
 When Meera witnessed Vishnu stealing Adishesha's phone, she decided to use Vishnu as a weapon to avenge her injustice.
-After learning her past, Vishnu obligies and decide to help her.
+After learning her past, Vishnu obliges and decides to help her.
 He blackmails the ACP to kill Adishesha or the video will be telecasted in the news channels, The ACP tries to kill Adhishesha, but is thrashed by the former, who learnt his plan from the culprit (Vishnu himself) and tries to kill him, but gets a call from the phone booth's owner, revealing that the culprit was caught on the security camera's footage.

 Adishesha, along with Vishnu and ACP finds Meera's face is caught in the footage and Adishesha leaves to confront Meera.
 After Adishesha and the ACP leave, Vishnu calls Meera and tells her to escape from the house.
-Meera escapes, but is caught by Adishesha and ask about the culprit, to which she denies telling him.
+Meera escapes, but is caught by Adishesha and asked about the culprit, to which she denies telling him.
 Meera sees Vishnu amidst the crowd and screams not to arrive.
 While searching for the culprit (Vishnu).
 Vishnu reveals his identity to Adishesha and the two engage in hand-to-hand combat where Vishnu defeats and is about to kill him.
-The ACP having deduced Vishnu's identity forces him to hand over the phone, but Vishnu makes a deal with ACP to shoot Adishesha in exchange for the phone and a Mexican standoff ensues where Vishnu escapes from the standoff, whereas Adishesha and the ACP get killed.
+The ACP having deduced Vishnu's identity forces him to hand over the phone, but Vishnu makes a deal with the ACP to shoot Adishesha in exchange for the phone and a Mexican standoff ensues where Vishnu escapes from the standoff, whereas Adishesha and the ACP get killed.
 Thus, Vishnu reconciles with Shastri, thus ending all the troubles.